Our Work in Tanzania

 Repopulating the Serengeti

 The Aspinall Foundation has partnered with Grumeti Fund and the Tanzanian government to repopulate a vast area of the Serengeti with critically endangered black rhino.
 The initiative will see between twelve and seventeen black rhino from wild animal parks around the world released in the wild in a vast but heavily protected ecosystem, in order to introduce a viable population of the magnificent animals, to an area where they have been virtually wiped out.

 A Royal Visit

-Black rhinos Grumeti, Zawadi and received a visit from Prince William at Port Lympne before the trip that send them back to the wild to the Mkomazi Reserve in Tanzania in 2012.
+Black rhinos Grumeti, Zawadi and Monduli received a visit from Prince William at Port Lympne before starting their trip back to the wild to the Mkomazi Reserve in Tanzania in 2012.

 Grumeti is a cow (female) black rhino born at Port Lympne and sent back to the wild to the Mkomazi reserve in Tanzania together with Monduli and Zawadi.
 She gave birth to her first calf Mobo in 2016 and had other another calf in 2019.